riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 *KabylakeRvp3*
 1. This firmware project has only been tested for Microsoft Windows 10 x64 boot with AHCI mode and Integrated Graphic Device.

+**PurleyOpenBoardPkg**
+1. This firmware project has only been tested booting to Microsoft Windows Server 2016 with NVME on M.2 slot.
+2. This firmware project does not build with the GCC compiler.
+3. The validated version of iASL compiler that can build MinPurley is 20180629.
+Older versions may generate ACPI build errors.

 **SimicsOpenBoardPkg**
 1. This firmware project has only been tested booting to Microsoft Windows 10 x64 and Ubuntu 17.10 with AHCI mode.